49ers beat Redskins in ugly 9-0 game to improve to 6-0

 LANDOVER, Md.
+(AP) — Nick Bosa sacked Case Keenum to run out the clock, belly flopped onto the field and rode it like a Slip ‘N Slide.

+“Slid way farther than I thought was going to slide,” he said.

-(AP) — Robbie Gould made field goals from 28, 22 and 29 yards to provide the only points in an ugly 9-0 win by the San Francisco 49ers over the Washington Redskins in steady rain and driving wind Sunday to remain undefeated.
+Bosa and the San Francisco 49ers Slip ‘N Slided their way to an ugly 9-0 win at the Washington Redskins in steady rain and driving wind Sunday to remain undefeated.
 It wasn’t pretty, but San Francisco is 6-0 for the third time in franchise history, and first since 1990.

-That 49ers team finished 14-2.
+“It takes you back to being a kid: You’re out there, you’re sloshing around and your shoes are full of water and mud,” cornerback Richard Sherman said.
+“It’s still a kid’s game at the end of the day.
+Guys had a lot of fun slipping and sliding out there, but winning’s always fun.”

+San Francisco coach Kyle Shanahan thought about flopping onto his old home field with his players, but watched them gleefully instead after beating the team that fired him and his father, Mike, in 2013.
+Shanahan knew from his time as Washington’s offensive coordinator how bad the FedEx Field surface can be in normal weather and adjusted along the way.

+“It’s not just throwing and catching, but it’s tough to stand up and block people, too,” Shanahan said.
+“Everyone knows how the field always is and just the way it was raining from last night made it a tough game for both sides.”

-Coach Kyle Shanahan’s bunch didn’t look like an unbeaten powerhouse in horrific conditions that made life difficult on quarterback Jimmy Garoppolo and the entire offense.
+Shanahan’s bunch didn’t look like an unbeaten powerhouse in horrific conditions that made life difficult on quarterback Jimmy Garoppolo and the entire offense.
 Garoppolo bounced back from a dreadful first half to finish a passable 12 of 21 for 151 yards passing.

+Robbie Gould made field goals from 28, 22 and 29 yards to provide the only offense of the game.

 San Francisco’s defense continued its dominant run after holding the Los Angeles Rams to seven points last week and the Cleveland Browns to three before that.
+The Niners are the first team since 2005 and sixth since 1990 to limit an opponent to seven or fewer points and fewer than 200 net yards of offense in three consecutive games.

-It’s the Niners’ first shutout since Week 1 of the 2016 season.
+After the team’s first shutout since Week 1 of the 2016 season — forcing Adrian Peterson to fumble in the third quarter — defensive lineman DeForest Buckner was upset the defense only got one turnover.

+“Guys are just owning their jobs, not pointing any fingers when things go wrong,” Buckner said.
+“Everybody’s seeing what we can do better to help the D and we’re just feeding off each other’s energy.”

 The weather seemed a perfect fit for interim Redskins coach Bill Callahan’s run-first, run-second and run-third mentality.
-Washington (1-6) started the game with 10 rushing plays and Adrian Peterson ran for 81 yards on 20 carries, but they were shut out for the first time this season.
+Washington (1-6) started the game with 10 rushing plays and Peterson ran for 81 yards on 20 carries, but they were shut out for the first time this season.

+“It was tough sledding,” Peterson said.
+“We knew coming in that, especially with the rain, it was going to be that type of game, the field was muddy.
+I felt like we started off well, had an opportunity to put points on the board.
+We weren’t successful with that.”

+Redskins lineman Ereck Flowers wasn’t sure why 49ers players did mud angels and slid all over the field in celebration, but put it on Washington for letting it happen.

 HOME-FIELD DISADVANTAGE

 Among those who braved the rain, more than half were 49ers fans — a trend that has haunted the Redskins this season.
-A “Let’s go Niners!” chant broke out in the fourth quarter among those in Jerry Rice, Ronnie Lott and other jerseys from the organization’s storied past.
+A “Let’s go Niners!” chant broke out in the fourth quarter among those in Jerry Rice, Ronnie Lott, Joe Montana and other jerseys from the organization’s storied past.

+Linebacker Kwon Alexander, who forced Peterson’s fumble, said, “It definitely felt like a home game.”

 The Redskins had alumni in town for their annual “Homecoming Weekend,” but lost their eighth in a row at FedEx Field.